tarikbouari/Vet-Clinic/README.md

 # Vet-clinic-db

-> Vet-clinic is relational database project that contains informations about animals.
+> Vet-clinic is relational database that has animals data-structures.
 > All queries operation can be peformed on the table, data insertion, data update etc...
 > Build with postgreSql.